patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/calendar-month/calendar-month.md

 related: ["Date picker", "Time picker"]
 ---

-A **calendar month** component allows users to select and navigate between days/ months and/or years.
+A **calendar month** component allows users to select and navigate between days, months and/or years.
 This component is usually used with the date picker component, to display date options and selections.
 For more information about usage, view [date picker guidelines](/components/date-picker/design-guidelines).

 ## Elements